 This BBQ sauce recipe is packed full of sweet heat and is great on chicken, pulled pork, ribs, barbecue chicken pizza, and anything else that you’d normally sauce up with BBQ.
 It has a touch of smokiness from chipotle chili powder, and like many of my recipes, it’s customizable so you can make it perfect for you.

-- You can use light brown sugar instead of dark brown sugar if that’s all you have.
+- Use light brown sugar instead of dark brown sugar if that’s all you have.
 You could add a tablespoon or two of molasses in this case.
-Or you could try a different type of sweetener, or a blend.
+Or try a different type of sweetener, or a blend.
 A little maple syrup is really tasty in BBQ sauce.